umd-cgs/rhistiamc/README.md

 - This repository also produces historical data at an aggregate region level of the user's choice, in addition to the the country level, so that it can also be used for analysis of IAM results.
 However, be aware that not all datasets are comprehensive by country, which means that the aggregate mapped results, for example into five global regions (R5), may not be the fully complete values.

 ## How to update or add historical data:
-The script src/process_hist_data.R reads in a lot of data from publicly available sources, and converts them into a common format, in line with the IAMC variable template as used in the IPCC AR6 database (https://data.ene.iiasa.ac.at/ar6).
+The script ````process_hist_data.R``` reads data from publicly available sources, and converts them into a common format, in line with the IAMC variable template as used in the IPCC AR6 database (https://data.ene.iiasa.ac.at/ar6).

 See comment lines on top of this script for short explanation on structure.